wouter-veeken/docs/content/index.md

 ## Installation

 Vale works on Windows, macOS, and Linux.
-Installation is simple and there are a few options to choose from, as discussed below.
+Installation is straightforward and there are a few options to choose from, as discussed below.

 **Windows Installer**

 !!! warning "NOTE"